The Office of Equal Opportunity & Affirmative Action (OEO/AA)

 - OEO Draft: The OEO/AA will provide an OEO Draft report to the parties.
 The parties have five (5) calendar days to submit written comments and any additional documents.
 The Consultant will review the responses from the parties and make any changes needed to the investigative report and/or conduct further investigation if needed.

 - OEO Report: After reviewing written comments and documentation submitted by the parties and conducting further investigation, if warranted, the OEO/AA will issue the OEO Report.
 The report shall include: (a) a determination of whether the evidence, evaluated under a preponderance of the evidence standard, supports a finding that a violation of the University’s nondiscrimination policy occurred; and (b) any mitigating or aggravating factors.
 The OEO Report shall be provided to the Complainant and the Respondent and each of the parties will be notified of their right to request a hearing.
 The OEO Report is also issued to the cognizant Vice President.

 Request for Hearing

-When a timely request for hearing is filed, the OEO/AA shall convene a hearing committee.
+When a timely Request for Hearing is filed, the OEO/AA shall convene a Hearing Committee.

-In cases where the OEO/AA finds that no violation of policy occurred and the complaint does not allege sexual misconduct, the Committee will determine whether a hearing should be held based upon review of the Complaint, the Respondent’s response, the written request for a hearing and the OEO Report.
-If the committee determines it is unnecessary to hold a hearing, the OEO/AA will inform the parties that a hearing will not be held.
+In cases where the OEO/AA finds that no violation of policy occurred and the complaint does not allege sexual misconduct, the Hearing Committee will determine whether a hearing should be held based upon review of the Complaint, the Respondent’s response, the written request for a hearing and the OEO Report.
+If the Hearing Committee determines it is unnecessary to hold a hearing, the OEO/AA will inform the parties that a hearing will not be held.
 Either party may appeal the decision to deny a hearing within 10 calendar days by submitting a written request to the cognizant Vice President.
 The decision of the Vice President is final.